LarsKusanagi/OCP-Cut-Character-Models/A sources/Iron Fist/README.txt

 = COSTUMES =
-All costumes uses Guardian Costumes except 1 which is Quicksilver's
+All costumes uses Guardian Model except 1 which is Quicksilver's.
+Both are from X-Men Legends 2

-- Ultimate = Updated Model vertex for the Collar; Belt made by Blaw; Remade Headband -- First Appearance: The Punisher Vol. 5 #1 (2000)
+- Classic = Updated Model vertex for the Collar; Belt made by Blaw; Remade Mask Strap -- First Appearance: Marvel Premier #15 (1975)
-- Classic = Ultimate Classic, but no changes on Vertex nor include Collar -- First Appearance: The Amazing Spider-Man Vol. 1 #129 (1974)
+- Modern = Belt made by Blaw; Remade Mask Strap
+-- First Appearance: The Immortal Iron Fist #6 (2007)
-- Ultimate = Quicksilver, but with Jacket that has Ultimate Marvel vs. Capcom 3 Texture -- First Appearance: Ultimate Spider-Man #80 (2005)
+- Ultimate = The only one with Quicksilver Model, but with Jacket that has Ultimate Marvel vs. Capcom 3 Texture -- First Appearance: Ultimate Spider-Man #80 (2005)
 - Retro = Retextured Modern, minus Belt
 -- First Appearance: Heroes for Hire Vol. 1 #11 (1998)